The Ultimate 2026 Guide: Best Feminist and Vegan Movies to Watch This Year

 There is no better time than the cold winter months to expand our horizons.
 Whether you are passionate about animal advocacy or gender equality, these films offer a gateway to understanding the world more deeply.

 If you’re looking for even more inspiration, check out this list of best feminist movies by Harper’s Bazaar, or explore the award-winning plant-based films at the Toronto International Vegan Film Festival.
+For those looking for a deeper dive into local and global animal rights advocacy, I highly recommend exploring the resources provided by Animal Rights Toronto.
+Their curated list of documentaries offers a wealth of knowledge on how we can better protect the planet.

 “If the vegan diet doesn’t work out for you, at least you can do something for animals – whether that’s the way you eat or the way you dress, everything helps, really.”

-Sadie Sink, ACTRESS IN STRANGER THINGS
+Sadie Sink, VEGAN, FEMINIST, ACTRESS

 Copy link